neoaggelos/cluster-api-provider-lxc/docs/book/src/explanation/instance-types.md

 **Extra requirements**: `instance_oci` and `instance_oci_entrypoint` API extensions

 When setting `.spec.instanceType: kind`, an OCI application container is spawned for the LXCMachine.
-By default, it will use the `kindest/node` images from the [kind](https://kind.sigs.k8s.io) project, which are not maintained by CAPN, but should support all released Kubernetes versions.

-Currently, CAPN will always launch privileged `kindest/node` containers.
+By default, CAPN will spawn privileged containers so that Kubernetes services run properly, but [unprivileged containers](./unprivileged-containers.md) are also supported.

-`kindest/node` images do not come with cloud-init out of the box, therefore CAPN will manually execute the cloud-init script to ensure instances are configured.
+`kind` instances use the `kindest/node` images published to DockerHub by the [kind](https://kind.sigs.k8s.io) project, which are not maintained by CAPN, but should support all released Kubernetes versions.
+Note that `kindest/node` images do not come with cloud-init out of the box, therefore CAPN will manually execute the cloud-init script to ensure instances are configured.

 Custom images may be used, but they are expected to be "binary-compatible" with the `kindest/node` image.
 If you encounter any issues, you are kindly requested to create an issue in [GitHub](https://github.com/lxc/cluster-api-provider-incus/issues).